Frequently asked questions

 In case, where solar power is not sufficient due to cloud cover etc., the captive loads are served by drawing power from the grid.

-Such rooftop systems can be installed at the roofs of residential and commercial complex, housing societies, community centers, government organizations, private institutions etc.
+Such rooftop systems can be installed on the roofs of residential and commercial complexes, housing societies, community centers, government organizations, private institutions etc.

 5. What is the average cost of grid connected rooftop solar systems?

 The average cost of grid connected rooftop solar systems is about Rs.
 80 per watt or Rs.
-8.0crore per MWp capacity.
+8.0 crores per MWp capacity.

 7. What efforts Government is making to providing loans for solar rooftop systems?